October 7, 2017 - April 7, 2018

-The Out of the West exhibition at Hilbert Museum of California Art at Chapman University showcases paintings by 20 renowned California artists.
+The Out of the West exhibition at Hilbert Museum of California Art at Chapman University showcased paintings by 20 renowned California artists.

 During the 1930s and the mid-1960s, these artists shared their vision of California with the world by sending their works to well-established art museums and galleries across the U.S. and abroad in Europe.

-In addition to this exhibition, two other exhibitions opened at the museum and will run for the same duration of time: Golden Dreams: The Immigrant vision of California and Disney Production Art.
+In addition to this exhibition, two other exhibitions opened at the museum and ran for the same duration of time: Golden Dreams: The Immigrant vision of California and Disney Production Art.

 An opening reception for the three exhibitions was held at the museum on Saturday, March 18 at 6:00 p.m.

 On April 1 at 7:00 p.m., the museum hosted a special event, Golden

 Dreams: An Event of Music and Art, featuring three members from the

 Pacific Symphony who performed a composition commissioned by the Hilberts.

 This musical piece is based on one of the paintings in the art collection.